-Files that contain the .z file extension are compressed Unix files.
+A .Z file is an UNIX Compressed data file.
+The most common type of files that contain the .z file extension is compressed Unix files.
 These files are used to create smaller files on computers that run on the Unix/Linux operating systems.

 The .gz file format (another compression format) is becoming increasingly more popular than the .z format, however, and has been replacing it over time.

 You will need a program compatible with the specific file you are trying to open, as different programs may use files with extension Z for different purposes.
 We have identified 3 Z openers for Windows that is compatible with this specific type of Z file.

 While UNIX Compressed data is a popular type of Z-file, we know of 3 different uses of the .Z extension.

 The Z file extension indicates to your device which app can open the file.
 However, different apps may use the same file extension for different types of data.
 So a Z opener may not be able to open all kinds of Z files.
 In this case, look through all formats to make sure you find the best suited Z viewer.

 Another type of .Z file is created by the (deprecated) "pack" program on Unix.
 Pack was a program to compress (reduce in size) files, similar to GZIP and compress.

 Both Pack and Compress use the .Z extension for compressed files, causing uncertainty on how to decompress them.
 Several modern tools like gzip, BitZipper, and 7-Zip can decompress both kinds of Z file.

 InstallShield Z archive